-Please make an appointment using the buttons below and arrive at your scheduled appointment time.
+Please make an appointment using the button below and arrive at your scheduled appointment time.
 Make sure to bring along with you your...

 - Previously issued vaccination card (if applicable)